knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 its working.
 Login with `iliketurtles` and... access granted!
 Refresh - granted!
 Refresh - denied!

-All that by running 1 command and change about 3 lines.
+All that by running 1 command and changing about 3 lines.
 Welcome to Symfony 4.

 ## Let's go Symfony 4!